I'm your host and America's anchor man, El Rushbow, Half My Brain.

 Thank you.

-I've wanted to call you so many times on all your political views because I agree with him, and I've actually called and gotten through on such a trivial issue, but I had to call and say how much I agree with you about the whole Valentine's issue.
+I've wanted to call you so many times on all your political views because I agree with them, and I've actually called and gotten through on such a trivial issue, but I had to call and say how much I agree with you about the whole Valentine's issue.

 Thank you.